Financial Advisor And Insurance Agent, Richard Wesselt, Barred From The Securities Industry By FINRA For Sales Practices Violations

-The Wolper Law Firm is preparing to file lawsuits and arbitration claims based on this alleged misconduct, seeking compensatory damages and a return of premiums paid.
+The Wolper Law Firm has filed arbitration claims against Richard Wesselt and his employing brokerage firms based on this alleged misconduct, seeking compensatory damages and a return of premiums paid.

 Richard Wesselt has been in the securities industry since 1992.
 He is currently registered with Fortune Financial Services and was previously registered with Sterne Agee Financial Services and O.N.
 Equity Sales Co.
 Separately, Richard Wesselt is an appointed insurance agent for various insurance companies.
 For many years, upon information and belief, he was one of the top producing insurance agents for Ohio National Life Insurance Co.